tobixen/calendar-cli/README.md

 ### Commands

-* cal - access/modify a calendar
+* calendar - access/modify a calendar
-    * subcommands: add, addics (for uploading events in ical format), agenda
+    * subcommands: add, addics (for uploading events in ical format), agenda, delete
 * todo - access/modify a todo-list
-    * subcommands: add, agenda
+    * subcommands: add, list, edit, postpone, complete, delete

-(only "cal add" and "cal addics" works as of v0.06 / 2013-12-02)

 ### Event time specification

-Supported in v0.9:
+Supported in v0.8:

 * anything recognized by dateutil.parser.parse()
 * An iso time stamp, followed with the duration, using either + or space as separator.
 Duration is a number postfixed by s for seconds, m for minutes, h for hours, d for days, w for weeks and y for years (i.e. 2013-09-10T13:37+30d)